-What’s the future of the Swiss Abroad Organisation? - SWI swissinfo.ch
+What’s the future of the Swiss Abroad Organisation?

 swissinfo.ch: The OSA represents the interests of the Swiss expat community and acts as its mouthpiece.
 Yet only about 3% of the expats are members of the OSA.
 How can it really speak on behalf of the Swiss Abroad community?

 R.G.: Every Swiss expatriate can count on the OSA according to the aims of our foundation and its charter.
 We have various information tools.
-The Swiss Revue magazine has a print-run of 400,000 copies and up to 800,000 potential readers.
+The Swiss Revueexternal link magazine has a print-run of 400,000 copies and up to 800,000 potential readers.

 The 600 or so Swiss clubs and associations form the basis and the statutory trustees of the OSA.
 We can rely on them but they represent only 2-4% of the Swiss expatriate community.
 This indeed begs the question what the Swiss clubs and their umbrella organisations can do to increase their membership numbers.